yellowmessenger/documentation/docs/platform_concepts/appConfiguration/aws-s3.md

 ---
-title : AWS-S3
+title : AWS-S3 integration
 sidebar_label : AWS-S3
 ---

-## Scope of Integration

-Yellow.ai Integration with AWS-S3 allows you to seamlessly connect your remote bucket with the yellow.ai platform.
-Using this integration, one can get remote files, create a bucket, delete Bucket, upload files to Bucket, getSignedUrl for a file and delete a file from bucket.
+Integration of AWS S3 with Yellow.ai enables your bot to access remote files, create and delete buckets, upload files, obtain a signed URL for a file, and delete files from the bucket from AWS account.

-# Configuration
+## Connecting your AWS S3 account with Yellow.ai

-Configuring the integration with AWS-S3 is straightforward.
+Configuring the integration with AWS S3 is straightforward.
 Follow the steps defined below to start integrating:

-**To integrate AWS-S3 with your bot on the platform:**
+**To integrate AWS S3 with your bot on the platform:**

 1. AWS Account and Access Keys
    * Open the IAM console at https://console.aws.amazon.com/iam/.